dotnet/docs/docs/csharp/programming-guide/concepts/collections.md

 |<xref:System.Collections.Generic.SortedList%602>|Represents a collection of key/value pairs that are sorted by key based on the associated <xref:System.Collections.Generic.IComparer%601> implementation.|
 |<xref:System.Collections.Generic.Stack%601>|Represents a last in, first out (LIFO) collection of objects.|

- For additional information, see [Commonly Used Collection Types](http://msdn.microsoft.com/library/f5d4c6a4-0d7b-4944-a9fb-3b12d9ebfd55), [Selecting a Collection Class](http://msdn.microsoft.com/library/ba049f9a-ce87-4cc4-b319-3f75c8ddac8a), and <xref:System.Collections.Generic?displayProperty=fullName>.
+ For additional information, see [Commonly Used Collection Types](../../../standard/collections/commonly-used-collection-types.md), [Selecting a Collection Class](../../../standard/collections/selecting-a-collection-class.md), and @System.Collections.Generic.

 <a name="BKMK_Concurrent"></a>
 ### System.Collections.Concurrent Classes
  In the .NET Framework 4 or newer, the collections in the <xref:System.Collections.Concurrent> namespace provide efficient thread-safe operations for accessing collection items from multiple threads.

  The classes in the <xref:System.Collections.Concurrent> namespace should be used instead of the corresponding types in the <xref:System.Collections.Generic?displayProperty=fullName> and <xref:System.Collections?displayProperty=fullName> namespaces whenever multiple threads are accessing the collection concurrently.
-For more information, see [Thread-Safe Collections](http://msdn.microsoft.com/library/2e7ca21f-786c-4367-96be-0cf3f3dcc6bd) and <xref:System.Collections.Concurrent>.
+For more information, see [Thread-Safe Collections](../../../standard/collections/threadsafe/index.md) and <xref:System.Collections.Concurrent>.

  Some classes included in the <xref:System.Collections.Concurrent> namespace are <xref:System.Collections.Concurrent.BlockingCollection%601>, <xref:System.Collections.Concurrent.ConcurrentDictionary%602>, <xref:System.Collections.Concurrent.ConcurrentQueue%601>, and <xref:System.Collections.Concurrent.ConcurrentStack%601>.